reactorlabs/RhoVec/semantics.md

       - i == 0
       - i < 0
       - i > n1
+      - product of v_d2 is not 1

 Subsetting with `[[` returns a single-element vector.
 The index vector must contain a single, non-`NA` element that is within bounds.

-For now, the index vector must have null dimensions. **TODO**: support dimensions as long as the product of dimensions is 1.
+The index vector must either have null dimensions, or non-null dimensions whose product is 1.

     E' = E{ x := v }